So you’re looking to learn how to increase bench press strength?

 Usually, people go for the chains because they tend to be easier to set up, but both are a great addition to your strength training repertoire.

-Employing these while also doing drop sets is how to increase bench press strength.
+Employing these while also doing drop sets is how to build bench strength.

 Note: If you’re new to the fitness scene check out our Strength Training for Beginners Guide while you’re here.